District 121 Referendum Information

 Last Voter-Approved Limiting Rate Increase Was in February 2001

-It has been almost 20 years since voters approved a limiting rate increase for WTHS.
+It has been 20 years since voters approved a limiting rate increase for WTHS.

 Many Steps Have Been Taken to Lower Operating Costs